 Make eating out decisions easier with a few top recommendations below.
 If you’re planning a family trip to Jasper National Park, chances are you’ll want to eat some food at some point.
 There are so many choices to choose from, that sometimes making that decision can be overwhelming.
-To help, I’ve narrowed down a few top Jasper family restaurants for you below.
+To help, I’ve narrowed down a few top family restaurants for Jasper below.

 Top all-round family pleaser: Jasper Pizza Place